-On the other hand, when you are negotiating a salary with your current Employer, don’t use the fact you have worked at the company for over X amount of years as a reason for a salary increase.
-Just because you’ve been there a while it doesn’t mean you are automatically entitled to a pay increase (unless it says so in your contract).
-You need to focus on the skill-set you’ve enhanced and the development you’ve achieved.
+When you are negotiating a salary with your current employer, don’t use the fact you have worked at the company for over X amount of years as a reason for a salary increase.
+Just because you’ve been there a while doesn’t mean you are automatically entitled to a pay increase (unless it says so in your contract).
+You need to focus on the skill-set you’ve developed and enhanced.

-Don’t just go in and demand/ask for a pay rise, make sure you explain why you should receive a pay rise, what you’ve achieved, what you’ve bought to the company and what research you’ve done.
-By justifying your worth it’ll make it harder for the Employer to say no.
+Don’t just go in and ask for a pay rise, make sure you explain why you should receive one, what you’ve achieved, what you’ve bought to the company and what research you’ve done.
+By justifying your worth it’ll make it harder for the employer to say no.

 They may say no

-Be prepared for the Employer to say no, whilst this might determine whether you take the job don’t let it dishearten you in your current role.
-Just because your Employer says no doesn’t mean they don’t value you.
+Be prepared for the employer to say no. If this is at job offer stage, this may be the deciding factor whether you take the job or not.
+If it is in your current role, don’t be disheartened, just because your employer says no doesn’t mean they don’t value you.

 These are just a few tips to negotiate a better salary, but do get in touch if you have tried to negotiate a better salary and have been unsuccessful, as it may be time to seek a new opportunity… 01242 339163 | email@example.com